Loudoun Valley Estates, Virginia: 2020 census

+2010 census

 Loudon Valley Estates was first listed as a census designated place in the 2010 U.S. census.

 According to the 2010 census, Loudoun Valley Estates had a population of 3,656.
 Of this, 29.3% were white; 4.2% African American; 0.3% were American Indians and Alaska Natives; 61% were Asian; 0.0% Hawaiians and other Pacific Islanders; 1.1% from another race, and 4.1% from two or more races.
 3.3% of the total population were Hispanic or Latino of any race.

 Notable residents

 Survivor contestant Reem Daly lives in Loudoun Valley Estates.

 Schools

 Rock Ridge High School and Rosa Lee Carter Elementary are located within the community.